What You Need to Know About Financial Specialist

-Job Description: All financial specialists not listed separately.
+Example of Financial Specialist Job All financial specialists not listed separately.

 What Kind of Financial Specialist Job Opportunities Are There?

-There were about 135,900 jobs for Financial Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 135,900 jobs in the United States for Financial Specialist.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Specialist by 2026.
-The BLS estimates 13,100 yearly job openings in this field.
+There will be an estimated 13,100 positions for Financial Specialist per year.

 The states with the most job growth for Financial Specialist are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.